-the ethnic differences at the border, the less conflict there is.
-In particular, larger the differences in economic subsistence strategy between ethnicities at the border, the lower the probability of conflict.39 In other words, if two ethnic groups across the border rely on a similar type of economic subsistence strategy (e.g., agriculture), they will be more likely to fight.
+strategy (e.g., agriculture), they will be more likely to fight.
 In columns 4 to 7 we employ different measures of cultural and linguistic distances and obtain similar results.
-Moreover, as shown in Tables C.32-C.35, the results are robust to the specific measures employed or whether we constrain the analysis to cells within 250kms of borders.
+Moreover, as shown in Tables C.38-C.41, the results are robust to the specific measures employed or whether we constrain the analysis to cells within 250kms of borders.
 The pattern in the data is clear and suggests that the more alike two groups are, the higher the probability of conflict at the border.